 5 – Not planning marketing strategies

-Black Friday is highly competitive, and failing to properly plan your marketing strategies can result in low visibility and reduced impact of promotions.
+Black Friday is highly competitive, and failing to adequately plan your marketing strategies can result in low visibility and reduced impact of promotions.
 It is essential to have well-planned campaigns in advance, including email marketing, social media, paid ads, and strategic partnerships.

 6 – Inadequate customer service

-8 – Not carrying out prior tests of promotions
+8 – Not conducting pre-promotion tests

 9 – Ignoring data security